SergiGuasch/Projects/Data Analysis/Final Project/Final project.md

 ## 1 Scraping the data from the TripAdvisor website
 The first step is to get the data from the next website:  [Link to the TripAdvisor website ](https://www.tripadvisor.es/Search?q=Barcelona&searchSessionId=51C8E5CE54DA772C3953CD9DA7D126D31646914148673ssid&searchNearby=false&sid=6CE36F5C961D4332A3DC16D3040AA0ED1646914152244&blockRedirect=true&ssrc=e&rf=43)

 We need to get the information most relevant for the future analysis and visualizations/maps.
 In this sense, we get the information from the title of the restaurant, the rating of the restaurant, the number of reviews and finally we can get also the address.
+The results it will be a dataframe of four columns with this information.

 ![Data_distribution](https://github.com/SergiGuasch/hangover/blob/main/images/1_Data_distribution.jpg)
 *Fig 1.
 Data distribution in King County by zipcode*

 ## 2 Data Cleaning & Standarization
 ### 2.1.
 Checking Null values

+Next, we need to prepare the dataframe to be able to gecode the addresses with the geopy module.
+Doing the webscraping there aren't null values, but we have to standarize some names in the address, make it lower case and delete some special characters.

 Our first step was to try to find the null values.
 The dataset doesn't have any null values so we don't have to deal with them.
 However, it is important to think about the reason why these nulls do not exist, since this can introduce some kind of bias in the data.
 We have to observe if data may have been duplicated to avoid nulls, if random values have been incorporated...

 ### 2.1.
 Checking for duplicated Values